sekocha/pypolymlp/docs/thermodynamics.md

 5. (Optional) Thermodynamic integration with MD calculations at various volumes and temperatures.

+Thermodynamic integration with MD calculations at a single volume and a single temperature can be performed as follows.
 ```shell
 > pypolymlp-md --ti --poscar POSCAR --pot polymlp.yaml --supercell_size 5 5 3 --temp 300 --n_eq 5000 --n_steps 20000 --n_samples 15 --fc2 ./sscha/300/fc2.hdf5
 ```